 We cannot guarantee that your information will be entered into the SEVIS system before your Program End Date unless you submit your documents to us at least 10 business days prior to your current DS-2019 Program End Date.

-To apply for a DS-2019 Extension of Stay, follow the directions below.
 We recommend that you submit your application at least 10 business days before your DS-2019 Program End Date.

 Please keep your new DS-2019 and all of your previous DS-2019’s.
 Do not throw away your old DS-2019's as they are an important piece of your immigration history!